SennaPrompt Side Effects

 Generic Name: psyllium / senna

-Note: This page contains side effects data for the generic drug psyllium / senna.
-It is possible that some of the dosage forms included below may not apply to the brand name SennaPrompt.
+Note: This document contains side effect information about psyllium / senna.
+Some of the dosage forms listed on this page may not apply to the brand name SennaPrompt.

 Applies to psyllium / senna: oral capsule, oral granule for reconstitution

 Gastrointestinal side effects have included several cases of esophageal impaction and duodenal bezoars in patients receiving a bulk laxative product containing 82% psyllium and 18% senna (commercially available as Perdiem Overnight Relief).[Ref]

 While hypersensitivity reactions to psyllium may be severe, they are most frequently reported by workers in the pharmaceutical firms that manufacture the drug.
 This is because when it is mixed or poured, fine dust particles are readily dispersed into the air and can then be inhaled and cause sensitization.
 Orally ingested psyllium seems less likely to induce sensitization.

 A case has been reported of a factory worker who developed IgE-mediated asthma and rhinoconjunctivitis five months after exposure to senna.[Ref]

 Hypersensitivity side effects have been reported rarely.
 They have included sensitization to psyllium resulting from inhalation of fine dust particles dispersed into the air as the product is mixed or poured.
 Occupational sensitization to senna has been reported rarely.[Ref]